HammerNTime/Hammer-Yahtzee/README.md

 #### Chance ####
 A player may score the total of all of their current dice at any point in the Chance box.

+#### Yahtzee Bonus ####
+A player may score 100 each time they have a five of a kind and they have already scored 50 in their "Yahtzee" box during the current game.
+This is the only box that may be achieved multiple times. (this will cause the player to have an empty box on their scoreboard for each time this is achieved).

+### Tech Used ###
+JavaScript
+CSS
+HTML

+Shoutout to Bootstrap and Animate.css for buttons and (most) animations

+### Future Endeavors ###
+* Tracking player scores across multiple games
+* Ability to add or remove players
+* Computer logic?